13 Ways Your Hotel Room Could Be Making You Sick

 Are you the type of person who gets sick whenever they travel?
 Stale air in cars, trains, planes, and even in hotel rooms, can wreak havoc on the body.
 The lack of ventilation is a breeding ground for bacteria, according to the Occupational Safety and Health Administration.
 As a result, you may experience coughing, wheezing, watery eyes, fatigue, dizziness, headaches, and upper respiratory congestion.
 Try to spend as much time out of the hotel room, and, if possible, crack the window.

 You’re drinking out of the glasses and mugs

 They’ve got to be washed, so what’s the harm?
 Well, according to this investigation and this one, maids merely rinse out used glasses without even washing them.
 And even more disturbing is that they sometimes clean them with a spray that specifically says “do not drink.”
 Don’t miss these 17 tips and tricks for sleeping better in a hotel room.

 While a nice, cool blast of the hotel room air conditioning can make you feel just that more comfortable, it could also take you out of the game later on.
 According to research, a badly maintained or badly designed AC system can become contaminated and potentially harmful.
 If turning your hotel room AC on makes for a weird smell, you can bet dirty particles are flying about.

 According to Mark Mendell, MD, an epidemiologist with the California Department of Public Health, who studied the health effects of air conditioning systems while with the U.S. Department of Energy’s Lawrence Berkeley National Laboratory, a contaminated AC unit can worsen asthma symptoms and allergies.
-Take a look at these 10 common habits that are making you sick.

 You’re leaving your toothbrush out in the bathroom